kahmkam/1STOFSIX/README.md

-- 👋 Hi, I’m @1STOFSIX
+- 👋 Hi, I’m @kamkam
-- 👀 I’m interested in learning programming anguage
+- 👀 I’m interested in learning programming language
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on HTML, CSS, Javascript, JNodes
 - 📫 How to reach me ...